WHAT IS LINDY HOP?

 $120 for 4 classes of the month

-For those who've had at least 1.5 years of Lindy Hop dancing experience
+For those with at least 2 years of Lindy Hop dancing experience

 To confirm your place, please Register and submit payment to SwingStation:

 Please key your name and day of class in the Remarks section during payment so we know it's you!

 Aliwal Arts Centre, Multi-purpose Studio